tractatus/tractatus.github.io/docs/protocol.md

 This step only applies if you intend to circularize cDNA through CuAAC.
 To do this you need to have hybridized with 5'propargyl primer and incorporated 3'-azido-ddNTP during RT or have tailed the cDNA with Terminal Transferase (TdT).

+Make sure you have carefully washed away the remaining RT reaction from the sample since free 3'Azido-ddNTP will react with 5'propargyl.

 Prepare the following stock solutions fresh from powder:

 <div style="border-radius: 50%;